 What to look out for

-People who express their affections for you very quickly and then imply they need financial help, or people who say financial woes are stopping them from meeting you.
+Be suspicious of people who express their affections for you very quickly and then imply they need financial help, or people who say financial problems are stopping them from meeting you.
 Be alert to inconsistencies in their stories.